The House of Silk: book club discussion questions

 Is it fair to set a single sleuth against a secret society?
 Does it, in short, break the faith between the reader and writer about the nature of the puzzle?

 Why does the House of Silk stop hounding Holmes?
-I mean: it’s not like they just shoot him in the street, now is it?
+I mean: it’s not like they can’t just shoot him in the street, now is it?

 Does the secret society make the world more or less believable?